nagydani/microbit-lua/README.md

 [CODAL](https://tech.microbit.org/software/runtime/) and exposes its API to the Lua runtime.

-When the board is powered on Lua gets initialized and the `source/lua-script.lua` file is run.
+When the board is powered on then the Lua VM is initialized and the firmware payload (the `source/lua-script.lua` file) is evaluated.
+This payload can be replaced by the `hextract` script without recompiling the firmware image.

 ## Building